alexeatscake/mozzie/README.md

 ## Surrogate Modelling

-To do the modelling you will need a lot of data.
+To do the modelling, you will need a lot of data.
 There exists a configuration file for a fitness study in `data/generated/fitness_study/fitness_config.yaml`.

 You can run the following command to generate the data for the fitness study: